If you’re confused about what is a blog, how it works, and if this is something YOU would want to do – you’ve come to the right place!

 It’s up to you!

-There is no limit to what a blog is used for.
-In our case, we use our blogs as a way to teach and coach others + make a full-time income online.
+In our case, we use our blogs to teach others as well as to sell products to make a full-time income online.

 I’m more of a visual learner myself so let’s show you some examples.

 The following are three types of websites and how they function with blogs:

 - The website is a blog.

 - And the website is just a website.